gofynd/fdk-client-swift/documentation/APPLICATION.md

 #### loginWithGoogleIOS
-Login/Register with Google for ios
+Login or Register using Google on iOS

 ```swift
 user.loginWithGoogleIOS(body: body) { (response, error) in